 The Maine Drinking Water Program (DWP) has evaluated all public water supplies as part of the Source Water Assessment Program (SWAP).
-The assessments included geology, hydrology, land uses, water testing information, and the extent of land ownership or protection by local ordinance to see how likely our drinking water source is to being contaminated by human activities in the future.
+The assessments included geology, hydrology, land uses, water testing information, and the extent of land ownership or protection by local ordinances to see how likely our drinking water source is to be contaminated by human activities in the future.
 Assessment results are available at public water suppliers, town offices, and the DWP.
 For more information about the SWAP, please contact the DWP at telephone 207-287-2070.

-If you have any questions about this report or concerning the operation your water system, please contact Richard Nixon at PO Box 484, Tenants Harbor, ME 04860 or 207-701-9038.
-With financial questions, please direct your questions or comments to Greg Leighton at 93 Industrial Park Rd, Saco, ME 04072 or at 800-287-1643.
+If you have any questions about this report or concerning the operation of your water system, please contact Joshua Wiley at PO Box 119, Tenants Harbor, ME 04860, (207) 691-2038, or jwileypcwd@proton.me.
+With financial questions, please direct your questions or comments to Justin Edelstein at 93 Industrial Park Rd, Saco, ME 04072, or at (207) 298-2010.
 We want our valued customers to be informed about their water system.
 If you want to learn more, please contact us about meetings, annual and otherwise.